-Traditional Japanese Craftsmanship Is Finding Global Fans
+Traditional Japanese Craftsmanship Is Going Global

 Traditional crafts and techniques in Japan

 Japan is a country synonymous with tradition.
 Many admire the spirit of excellence in craftsmanship, which has been passed on from generation to generation.
-Country’s 47 prefectures boast more than 236 nationally designated traditional crafts.
+The country’s 47 prefectures boast more than 236 nationally designated traditional crafts.
 Traditional techniques employed by highly skilled craftsmen range from pottery and textiles to metalwork and wood crafts, providing great insight into the country’s rich heritage and culture.

 Traditional crafts in Japan have been used in daily life for generations.
-They showcase amazing attention to detail, great care, and techniques that have been refined and passed on to produce products that are incredibly long-lasting and durable.
+They showcase amazing attention to detail, great care, and techniques that have been refined and passed on to create products that are incredibly long-lasting and durable.